-2.4.3 Data analytics
+2.4.3 Interactive analysis

-In a Big Data Analytics environment users can undertake their own analysis of data.
+In an interactive Big Data Analytics environment users can undertake their own analysis of data.
 The data can be reviewed, compared and analyzed in tabular and/or graphic format at the same time.
-Table 10 proposes some of the existing data analytics tools and products.
+Table 10 specifies some of those tools with this capability.